 And this recipe was actually called something else completely of which the original name doesn’t even make sense.

-Apple Pudding.
-Does this look like an Apple Pudding?
-I think not.
+However, does this look like an Apple Pudding?

 But despite the poorly named recipe, it was actually quite tasty and may or may not have required me to eat it as my lunch for the day.